KristineCabanela/banking/README.md

 ### Initial Questions

 - What is the relationship between clients and marital status?
-- What is the relationship between
+- What is the relationship between clients and job?
 -
 -